 Outreach programs are led by Virginia Beach History Museums educators.
 These programs are strongly aligned with the most up-to-date SOLs for Social Studies (2015) and Science (2010).
 By engaging students in hands-on activities and encouraging critical thinking your students will learn while having fun!

 Outreach programs are designed to accommodate one class, last 45-minutes and cost just $75.
 Pre-visit and post-visit activities are available upon request.
 Please plan to make reservations for school programs at least two weeks in advance of visit.

-NEW!
 Woodland Indians of Virginia

 Students will discover how Native Americans lived and thrived in Virginia prior to European arrival.
 Learn about daily life for the Powhatan Indians, how the environment of Virginia impacted life, and practice map skills to locate Powhatan Indian territory.
 With reproduction artifacts and hands-on activities your students will enjoy learning about the Woodland Indians of Virginia.

 Social Studies SOLs: K.1, K.7, 1.1, 1.3, 1.6, 2.1, 2.3, 2.7, 2.8

 Science SOLs: K.6, K.7, 1.7, 1.8, 2.5, 2.7

 Bring history to life with this engaging staff-led program.
 A historic interpreter dressed in period attire will read a storybook to your class, discuss life in the colonies, and lead students in creating a take-home craft. *Several topics available including Thanksgiving, American Revolution, and colonial Virginia.